penumbra-zone/reindexer/README.md

 ### Regenerating with new Events

-Let's say you have a full archive database, up to say, block `600123`, post upgrade, and would like to recreate an events database.
+Let's say you have a full archive database, up to say, block `5500000`, post-upgrade, and would like to recreate an events database.
 (Maybe you ran a node up to this height without configuring it to index into Postgres, woops).